Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use the tool: 'Use for logs, reports, code snippets, or any text content.'
-It does not explicitly state when not to use or name alternatives, but the context from use cases implies appropriate scenarios.
+Provides examples of when to use ('for logs, reports, code snippets, or any text content') but does not explicitly state when not to use or mention alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.